-- a) Make sure engine is stopped and on a level surface. - b) Check with engine cold. - c) Clean area around dipstick.
+- a) Make sure engine is stopped and on a level surface. - b) For Kawasaki Liquid-Cooled units tilt seat up and tilt hood forward to gain access to the engine area. - c) Check with engine cold. - d) Clean area around dipstick.
 Remove dipstick and wipe oil off.
-Reinsert the dipstick.
-Do not screw into place.
-Remove the dipstick and read the oil level. - d) If the oil level is low, wipe off the area around the oil fill cap, remove cap and fill to the "F" mark on the dipstick.
-Use oil as specified in or in Engine Owner's Manual.
+Reinsert the dipstick and push it all the way down into the tube.
+Remove the dipstick and read the oil level. - e) If the oil level is low, wipe off the area around the oil fill cap, remove cap and fill to the "F" mark on the dipstick.
+Use oil as specified in Engine Owner's Manual.
 DO NOT overfill.